| Presentation by Pavlos Voskopoulosat the First AEKA Congress in Athens

 majority and minorities together toward the further democratization of

+Greece and the progress our overall society.
 In recent weeks the media has been showing us images of Greek-Cypriote

 refugees on the dividing line of Cyprus.
 We witness their emotions and